Sewer56/sewer56-archives-nx/docs/Specification/Overview.md

 - `i8`: Signed 8 bits.
 - `u4`: 4 bits.
 - `u32/u64`: 4 Bytes or 8 Bytes (depending on variant).
+- `align8`: Add 0-7 padding bytes to align the current address to multiple of 8.

 Assume any bit packed values are sequential, i.e. if `u4` then `u4` is specified, first `u4` is the upper 4 bits.